Frederick C. Cuny Peace & Conflict Summer Program

 Named after American humanitarian and disaster relief specialist Frederick C. Cuny, and based at RIT’s Kosovo campus in the heart of Europe's Balkan region, this is a premier international leadership program.

-• Live what you are learning: Kosovo is a ‘living laboratory' of history in the heart of the Balkans and an ideal location to explore the origin and resolution of armed conflict, reconstruction, and institution building at the end of wars.
+- Live what you are learning: Kosovo is a ‘living laboratory' of history in the heart of the Balkans, and an ideal location to explore the origins and resolution of armed conflict, reconstruction, and institution-building at the end of wars.

-• Courses are taught by senior civilian and military officials, NGO activists, and academics with hands-on experience in the Balkans, Middle East, and elsewhere.
+- Courses are taught by senior civilian and military officials, NGO activists, and academics with hands-on experience in the Balkans, the Middle East, and other regions.

-• You will meet Kosovo Government senior officials, activists, and officials from diplomatic and international missions.
+- You will meet senior officials from the Kosovo Government, activists, and representatives from diplomatic and international missions.

-• Visit historically significant sites in Kosovo, take part in informal late-afternoon seminars on current issues, and participate in workshops/simulations of peacekeeping operations.
+- Visit historically significant sites in Kosovo, participate in informal late-afternoon seminars on current issues, and engage in workshops/simulations of peacekeeping operations.

 Program Overview: